asadiceccarelli/eu-wholesale-analysis/README.md

 > Fig 2.1: Potential revenue for a 1 hour battery in 2022

-### 2 hour battery revenue for preset flow times
+### 1 hour battery revenue for preset flow times

 A different approach is taken when calculating the battery revenue in 2022.
 By inspecting the price profile of each market in Figure 1.5, charging and discharging hours are set for the entirety of the year and the revenues calculated from this.
 The price of most markets dip between 3 and 4 in the morning and peak between 7 and 8 in the evening, although there is some variation.
+This circumvents the drawback of the previous analysis which did not take into account the state of the battery at the start of the day, the charging time always occurs first and discharging last each day.

 <p align='center'>
   <img src='figures/1-hour-rev.jpeg' width='1000'>